 Greek e-books and e-invoices myDATA

-The Greek tax office, AADE, is planning to mandate the implementation of the myDATA electronic platform for taxpayers during 2020.
-This would create a standardised e-book schema, supplemented with e-invoices, with monthly automated submissions.
+The Greek tax office, AADE, is planning to mandate the implementation of the myDATA electronic platform for taxpayers from 1 July 2021.
+This would create a standardised e-book schema, supplemented with 'e-invoices', with monthly automated submissions.
 These direct digital filing requirements will be adopted for VAT, corporate income tax and withholding taxes.

 E-invoices by businesses

 - 20 Oct 2020 for businesses producing e-invoices via certified outsourced invoicing agents

 - 1 July 2021 for businesses producing e-invoices via their accounting / ERP systems or manually

 - 1 Jan 2021 transaction data for businesses not obliged to use the approved cash registers

 - 1 Oct 2020 purchase ledger data reporting going forward